 This section doesn’t cover the basic steps for issuing an asset on the network — you can find those here — rather, it explains how developers can connect the Stellar Network to their country’s banking system and regulatory processes such as KYC and AML by setting up a webapp and specific endpoints that allow users to make deposits and withdrawals.
 It will walk through the flow, features, and protocol specifications for integrating with wallets and other clients, and offer examples and tools to make the process easier to implement and test.

-We will go over SDF’s Reference Implementations and all three stages of the development process:
+We will go over SDF’s Tools and References and all three stages of the development process:

 Stellar Anchors can issue their own assets (in which case, they earn the title Issuing Anchors), or they can honor assets that already exist on the network.
 So if you want to build an on/off ramp for Stellar, you can consult the Issue Assets section and issue your own token to offer customers or you can find another organization that issues a Stellar-network asset and arrange to broker their token.